The Chart for Farmmi Inc. (FAMI) Is Flashing Mixed Signals

-Farmmi Inc. (NASDAQ:FAMI) went up by 3.65% from its latest closing price compared to the recent 1-year high of $2.47.
-The company’s stock price has collected 1.01% of gains in the last five trading sessions.
-Press Release reported on 12/20/21 that Farmmi Wins Repeat Order; Drives Sales Expansion in Western Asia
+Farmmi Inc. (NASDAQ:FAMI) went down by -0.09% from its latest closing price compared to the recent 1-year high of $2.47.
+The company’s stock price has collected -3.43% of loss in the last five trading sessions.
+Press Release reported on 12/28/21 that Farmmi Continues Sales Growth with Latest Win

 Is It Worth Investing in Farmmi Inc. (NASDAQ :FAMI) Right Now?